chaosmail/chaosmail.github.com/_posts/2019-02-01-getting-started-with-sql2019.md

 ### Prerequisites: Azure Data Studio

 [Azure Data Studio][azure-data-studio] is a cross-platform management tool for Microsoft databases.
 It's like SQL Server Management Studio on top of the popular VS Code editor engine, a rich T-SQL editor with IntelliSense and Plugin support.
 Currently, it's the easiest way to connect to the different SQL Server 2019 endpoints (SQL, HDFS, and Spark).
 To do so, you need to [install Data Studio][azure-data-studio-install] and the [SQL Server 2019 extension][azure-data-studio-install-sql2019].

+Azure Data Studio also supports Jupyter-style notebooks for T-SQL and Spark.
+The following screenshot shows Data Studio with the notebooks extension.

 ![Azure Data Studio with SQL Server 2019 extension]({{ site.baseurl }}/images/sql2019/data-studio.png "Azure Data Studio with SQL Server 2019 extension"){: .image-col-1}